-1. Option One - TSI Exempt

-Currently, students may be exempt from the Texas Success Initiative if they meet one or more of the following criteria.
+- Option One TSI Exempt Currently, students may be exempt from the assessment requirements if they meet one or more of the following criteria.
 Students must present proof of these exemptions at the time of registration.
-NOTE: Students with a disability are not exempt from assessment requirements but may receive testing accommodations with appropriate documentation.
-Transferred in from an out-of-state or private institution with grades of "A", "B" or "C" in designated courses taken within past five years.
+NOTE: Students with a disability are not exempt from assessment requirements but may receive testing accommodations with appropriate documentation. - a.
+Associate's or Bachelor's degree or higher from an accredited institution.